 '''

 def simulation(generations):

 accumulator=[]

 population = random_population(size)

 for i in range(generations):

 for j in range(interactions):

 pop_update(population)

 average_fitness=(sum_fitness(population)/size)

 accumulator.append(average_fitness)

-print '.', #this prints out a dot every generation

-#if this annoys you, comment this line out with a #

-#print i, average_fitness #uncomment this line if you would like updates

-#on average fitness during runs

 population = new_population(population)

 return [population,accumulator]

 '''

 This function runs the main simulation.
 Make sure that you understand how it works, by studying the above functions again if necessary.
-After having loaded this code into the interpreter (by clicking the green play/run button), run the simulation by simply typing 'simulation(n)' at the prompt, where 'n' specifies the number of generations you want to simulate.
-Or you can be nifty, as suggested in the usage notes in the comments, and type something like 'my_pop,fitness_list=simulation(n)'.
+After having run this module (remember that you choose Run-Run Module in the editor to load the program into Python), run the simulation by simply typing 'simulation(n)' at the prompt, where 'n' specifies the number of generations you want to simulate.